Welcome back! If you’re returning to Kent after the summer break, here’s a helpful summary for settling back in.

 You must be registered on your modules for your personal timetable to show.
 Continue to go back and check your timetable regularly for updates including other events.
 Read our Timetabling FAQs.

-You will need to register on SDS from Tuesday 17 September 2019 so we know you’re definitely coming back.
+You will need to register on SDS from Tuesday 17 September 2019 (now OPEN) so we know you’re definitely coming back.
 You don’t need to register in person or attend arrivals weekend.
 This is for new students.
 Please pay any outstanding fees to the University so you can register and delays are avoided.
 To ensure swift payment of your student loan, you are advised to re-register by Wednesday 18 September 2019.
 It takes 3-5 working days from the point of registration for funds to be released to your account.
 Read more.

 Term starts on Monday 23 September 2019.
 Welcome Week is the week before (16-20 September).
 View term dates